 As the economy grows, environmental quality tends to decrease.
 But once economic growth reaches a certain level, people tend to become more concerned with environmental quality and especially the impact on human health, explained Bakshi, adding that this relationship has been documented by researchers.

-Finding the optimum level for industry and environmental quality isn’t an exact science, but Bakshi is getting close.
+Finding the optimum level for industry and environmental quality isn’t an exact science, but Bakshi and Bael are getting close.

 Bakshi, who came to the MPCA in February 2017, is reviewing the benefits of clean water and regulating it in Minnesota.

 “As humans, we can see the benefits of protecting the resources we need to survive and thrive, and translate it to regulations that benefit us … the harder question is how to help people understand that taking care of other forms of life is beneficial to humans since we’re all connected through ecosystems,” she said.